mcollina/make-promises-safe/README.md

 A node.js module to make the use of promises safe.
 It implements the deprecation
-[DEP0018][unhandled] of Node.js for all runtimes.
+[DEP0018][unhandled] of Node.js for all the supported versions of Node.js.
 Using Promises without this module might cause file descriptor and memory leaks.

 ## The Problem